omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/retrieve-balances.md

 1. The `getBalance` or `getErc20Balance` function creates a RLP encoded array of balances that contain [BigNum](https://github.com/indutny/bn.js) objects.
 2. A user finds and returns balances that match a given currency (`ETH_CURRENCY` for ETH or `ERC20_CONTRACT_ADDRESS` for ERC20 tokens).
-3. Additionally, a user may convert the amount of each balance from Wei into a decimal number using `fromWei` function of the `Web3` module.
+3. Additionally, a user may want to convert the amount of each balance from Wei into a decimal number using `fromWei` function of the `Web3` module.

-## Code Sample
+## Real-World Code Sample

+This section provides a demo project that contains a detailed implementation of the tutorial.
+If you consider integrating with the OMG Network, you can use this sample to significantly reduce the time of development.
+It also provides step-by-step instructions and sufficient code guidance that is not covered on this page.

 ### JavaScript